GMOD/Apollo/docs/TestScript.md

 13.1.3) Find an annotation using the _Annotation Name_ search box, and use the filters from the drop down menus.

+13.1.4) Test that you can delete an annotation from the Details menu.

 13.2) Tracks

 13.2.1) Check the display of evidence available on all tracks by clicking to "check" and "uncheck" from the list of available tracks.